swiftlang/swift-evolution/proposals/0419-backtrace-api.md

   /// separately yourself using `captureImages()`. public var images: [Image]?

-  /// Holds information about the shared cache. public struct SharedCacheInfo: Identifiable, Codable, Sendable {
-    /// The image ID (UUID) from the shared cache. public var imageID: [UInt8] { get }

-    /// The base address of the shared cache. public var baseAddress: Address { get }

-    /// Says whether there is in fact a shared cache. public var hasSharedCache: Bool { get }
-  }

-  /// Information about the shared cache.
-  ///
-  /// On systems with a shared cache, holds information about the status of
-  /// the shared cache; note that on systems that support a shared cache,
-  /// but where the shared cache is not present, this will not be `nil`;
-  /// instead, the `hasSharedCache` flag will be `false`. public var sharedCacheInfo: SharedCacheInfo?

   /// Capture a backtrace from the current program location.
   ///
   /// The `capture()` method itself will not be included in the backtrace;